SAP-samples/cloud-commerce-sample-setup/README.md

 Root level
 - `core-customize` folder: The folder that contains all of the folders and files that support Commerce Cloud.
+- `js-storefront` folder: A project Spartacus JS Storefront configured with Server Side Rendering (SSR).
+For more on project Spartacus see [project Spartacus documentation](https://sap.github.io/spartacus-docs/)

 `core-customize` folder
 - `manifest.json`: The Commerce Cloud manifest.json file, which defines how your code will be built and deployed in the Public Cloud environments.
 The manifest is set up to leverage [configuration reuse](https://help.sap.com/viewer/1be46286b36a4aa48205be5a96240672/latest/en-US/2311d89eef9344fc81ef168ac9668307.html) to better allow for consistency between local and cloud builds.